Tyrus (wrestler): Total Nonstop Action Wrestling / Impact Wrestling (2014–2018)

+At One Night Only: Live!, Tyrus lost to Lashley.
+At Joker's Wild 2016, Tyrus and Jade defeated Lashley and Gail Kim to qualify for the Gauntlet Battle Royal match later that night where Drew Galloway won the 14-person intergender Joker's Wild gauntlet battle royal.

-On a June 28, 2016 taping of Impact Wrestling, Tyrus returned as a "fixer" for hire, siding with Grado and Mahabali Shera in a match against The Tribunal and Al Snow.
-Since then, TNA began airing vignettes for the "fixer" gimmick on Impact Wrestling on weekly basis.
+On a June 28, 2016, taping of Impact Wrestling, Tyrus returned as a "fixer" for hire, siding with Grado and Mahabali Shera in a match against The Tribunal and Al Snow.
+Since then, TNA began airing vignettes for the "fixer" gimmick on Impact Wrestling on a weekly basis.
 At One Night Only: September 2016, Tyrus defeated Crazzy Steve.
-This was his first singles victory since Bound for Glory 2015.
+This was his first singles victory since Bound for Glory.
+At Against All Odds (aired November 4, 2016), Tyrus defeated Trevor Lee.
+At Bound for Glory, Tyrus competed in a 10-Man Bound for Gold Gauntlet match which was won by Eli Drake.

 Tyrus returned to Impact Wrestling and began aligning himself with Eli Drake.
+At Joker's Wild 2017, Tyrus and Crazzy Steve lost to Mike Bennett and Braxton Sutter.
 On January 6, 2017, Tyrus and Eli Drake unsuccessfully challenged The Broken Hardys (Jeff Hardy and Matt Hardy) for the TNA World Tag Team Championships at TNA One Night Only: Live!.
 On August 18, 2017, the promotion announced that Tyrus was granted his release from his contract.
 Murdoch explained that he didn't feel comfortable with Jeff Jarrett returning to Impact, since Murdoch decided in the past to stay with TNA and didn't sign a contract with GFW.

 At Impact's January 2018 tapings, he returned to defeat his former boss Ethan Carter III after turning on him.
 However, his return was short-lived when, on April 18, 2018, Tyrus left Impact once again, confirming his release and departure from the company.
 Murdoch claimed that poor booking decisions involving his character would hurt his reputation, so he left the promotion again.